 Robert Haley, M.D., lead study author and an epidemiologist from the University of Texas Southwestern Medical Center in Dallas, explains, “The mosquito vector index tracks perfectly with human cases, giving us a much earlier warning.”

 This means that the number of infected mosquitoes collected on a given day is a predictor of how many people may need to be hospitalized one or two weeks later.

 Areas in the Midwest at Greatest Risk

 Lyle Peterson, M.D., is director of the Centers for Disease Control and Prevention's Division of Vector-Borne Diseases in Fort Collins, Colo.
-The CDC recently released new recommendations for controlling West Nile virus, based on 12 years of data gathered since the first outbreak, in 1999.
+The CDC recently released for controlling West Nile virus, based on 12 years of data gathered since the first outbreak, in 1999.

 “West Nile virus is remarkably ubiquitous throughout the U.S.,” Peterson says.
 “But that doesn’t mean every place is at the same risk.
 What we found is that certain areas, particularly in the Midwest—all the way from the Dakotas, Minnesota, Wisconsin, and Chicago, on down to Texas, Louisiana, and Mississippi—that whole central swath of the country seems to be at a higher risk of getting West Nile.”

 The Dallas researchers also looked at data on 173 cases of West Nile neuroinvasive disease (WNND), 225 cases of West Nile fever, 17 cases of West Nile virus-positive blood donors, and 19 deaths during Dallas’s 2012 epidemic.
 They found that WNND cases often cluster in neighborhoods with:

 - Less-forested areas